 Is it safe to do this online?
 Can I trust you?

 It would be foolish to take your money and disappear in a country like Singapore.
-I’ve revealed my identity and have a great full-time job and even revealed where I work.
 There’s simply no reason for me to risk my future and reputation I’ve spent years building by taking your hard-earned money and disappearing.

 It will be a good idea to go through my blog before the consultation starts, especially those tagged under “Personal” and “Must-Read” where I share a bit on my background, my views on the history and philosophy of this field and how you should approach a consultation.